This site uses affiliate links and I may earn a commission at no extra cost to you.

-Butternut squash has a deliciously wintry sweet, savory, and nutty flavor, as well as a lovely moist texture when cooked.
+Butternut squash has a sweet, savory, and nutty flavor, as well as a lovely moist texture when cooked.
 It’s extremely versatile, making it a great addition to any soup, side, or main dish.
-But it all starts with a good roasting of your squash.
-Once you’ve mastered the perfect roasting technique, you’ll fall in love with this beautiful gourd in all of its forms.
-You can eat it right out of the oven because of the caramelized exterior; the smooth and soft inside will leave you wanting more.
+The key to get the best flavor and texture out of a butternut squash is a good roasting.
+Once you’ve mastered the perfect roasting technique (that’s so simple!), you’ll fall in love with this beautiful gourd in all of its forms.
+You can eat it right out of the oven because of the caramelized exterior, but beware the smooth and soft inside will leave you wanting more.

-Roasting this vegetable can come in 3 ways.
-The whole butternut squash is roasted in this dish.
-You can, however, slice it in half or dice it.
-Depending on the type of recipe you’re making, you’ll want to roast your squash differently.
+You can roast butternut squash 3 main ways.
+This tutorial teaches how to roast the whole butternut squash.
+You can, however, slice it in half or dice it before roasting it.
+Depending on the recipe you’re making, you may want to roast your squash differently.
 Whichever method you use, the result will be the same: a sweet taste and flavorful dish.

 Yes!
 Butternut squash is not only delicious but also packs a lot of vitamins, minerals, and disease-fighting antioxidants.
-This low-calorie, high-fiber winter squash is incredibly healthy and may help protect us against cancer, heart disease, and mental decline.
+This low-calorie, high-fiber winter squash is a great hydrator, has a low glycemic index, boosts immunity, and can help with blood pressure.
+It brings a lot of health benefits, including that it may help protect against cancer, heart disease, and mental decline.

-The materials and equipment to use are very basic.
+The materials and equipment to use are basic tools you probably already have at home.
 You will need an oven, a baking sheet or baking dish, and a large sharp knife.
-If you wish to roast them in little cubes, a paring knife may be needed or a good vegetable peeler to remove the squash’s tough skin.
+If you wish to roast squash in little cubes, a paring knife may be needed or a good vegetable peeler to remove the squash’s tough skin.

-First, we must select the best butternut squash for roasting.
-Frequently, you’ll find me at the market, picking up each butternut squash and attempting to weigh them in my hand.
-The “larger is better” mentality does not apply here, but I prefer the ones that are heavy in comparison to their size.
-The best squash is one that has a nice beige-ish tint.
+First, select the best butternut squash for roasting.
+You want to select a squash that feels heavy in comparison to its size.
+The best butternut squash is one that has a nice beige-ish tint.
 Deep scratching, cutting, or soft places are not typical.
-Squash with brown patches or punctures should be avoided since they can introduce bacteria and mold.
+Squash with brown patches or punctures should be avoided since those can introduce bacteria and mold.

-One of the simplest ways to prepare butternut squash is to roast it whole.
+Next, to keep things simple, you can roast the butternut squash whole.
 This recipe calls for roasting the entire butternut squash.
-If you choose to cut them in half or dice, the only difficult step is cutting them.
+If you choose to cut your squash in half or dice, the only difficult step is cutting it.
 Trim the stems and bottoms first.
-This method makes slicing down the center considerably easy.
+This method makes slicing down the center considerably easier.

-Lastly, using a sharp knife and a gentle rocking motion, cut it in half lengthwise.
+For best success, use a sharp knife and a gentle rocking motion to cut it in half lengthwise.
 Scoop out the seeds with a spoon.
-Clean and dry the seeds if desired, then roast them for a healthy snack.
+Clean and dry the seeds if desired, then roast them separately for a healthy snack (see this roasted pumpkin seed recipe for the method that can also work for squash seeds).

 Making roasted butternut squash is super easy!
 Here’s what you need to do: